Forget Sanctions, Reining in North Korea will Need a Whole New Approach

 The right stuff

-Clearly both hawkish and dovish moves are necessary.
+Clearly, both hawkish and dovish moves are necessary.
 On the hawkish side, a military buildup beyond what the US currently offers the region will probably become necessary.
 The ability to strike North Korean nuclear facilities and missile sites, upgraded intelligence, and perhaps even a nuclear deterrent of Japan and South Korea’s own may become necessary.

 Developing nuclear capabilities has long been a taboo both in Japan and South Korea, but it is steadily gathering acceptance and momentum.

-Before his election, Trump criticised the US’ Northeast Asian allies as “free riders.”
+Before his election, Trump criticized the US’ Northeast Asian allies as “free riders.”
 The introduction of more hawkish policies towards North Korea from Seoul and Tokyo may regain the confidence of the US and its public.

-The international community, and especially East Asian nations, have suffered from the indecision about North Korea and its arms programmes.
+The international community, and especially East Asian nations, have suffered from indecision about North Korea and its arms programmes.
 It’s time to move past false promises and programs.
 What’s needed now are not new sanctions but a whole new approach.